Space is at such a premium in the bathroom that your decor needs to be functional as well as eye-pleasing.

 Cut your choice of molding to fit, and then paint it your favorite color or brush on an elegant gold or silver.
 Glue the frame in place with liquid glue.

 Replace old, mismatched fixtures with new, personality-plus styles.
-Drawer pulls, and cabinet handles come in multiple colors and styles.
+Decor ideas: drawer pulls, and cabinet handles come in multiple colors and styles.

 I used a pewter bat-and-ball drawer pull for my son Chris's bathroom.

 You can buy pulls in whatever sport, color, or animal (the possibilities are endless) your child likes to make a jazzy statement on a shoestring.